The following are the rules that apply to all Leagues run by Munster Squash:

 The double-yellow dot ball (very slow) shall be preferred for Munster Championships and Munster Leagues for Division 1, 2, 3 and 4 unless court conditions are cold enough to warrant using a single-yellow dot ball (slow).

-The single-yellow dot ball (slow) shall be preferred for Divisions below Division 4, unless the ability of the players or court conditions are cold enough to warrant using a bouncier ball such as the red-dot ball (medium), blue-dot ball (fast), or the Dunlop Progress ball (slightly larger and bouncier), or Dunlop Intro ball (much larger and bouncier).
+The single-yellow dot ball (slow) shall be preferred for Division 5 and 6, unless the ability of the players or court conditions are such to warrant a different ball.

 Only players who have paid full membership of Irish Squash are allowed to play in leagues or tournaments.